Can Cats Have Dementia? Understanding Feline Cognitive Dysfunction in Older Cats

 A vet visit isn’t just about “testing for dementia.”
 It’s about checking whether your cat might be dealing with something else (like pain or a sensory change) that can look similar from the outside.

-Consider speaking to your veterinarian sooner rather than later if you notice:
+It is worth speaking to your vet if you notice:

 What to track before your appointment (simple and useful)

 You don’t need a diagnosis checklist.
-A few notes can help your veterinarian understand the change clearly:
+A few notes can help your vet understand the change clearly:

 Keep daily routines predictable